dmotts/ai-insights/README.md

 5. **Access the application:**
    Open your web browser and go to `http://localhost:5000` to view the application.

-## Contributions 📥
+## Contributions 🧑‍🔧👷‍♀️🏗️🏢
 We welcome and appreciate all contributions to the **Customer Support Bot** project!

-Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started! 🚀

 <p align="center"><em>Thank you for your support!</em></p>